vnesek/jetty-daemon-runner/README.md

 Jetty Daemon Runner
 ===================

-Ever wanted a servlet engine in a single runnabable JAR that could correctly daemonize and run WAR from a command line?
+Ever wanted a servlet engine in a single runnable JAR that could correctly daemonize and run WAR from a command line?

 Jetty  Daemon Runner improves over existing jetty-runner with JVM daemonization.